rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 ## 13.2.2 Physical Processing<a href="#anchor2"><sup>2</sup></a>

-In order for material to be safely transferred to the LSC and easily identifiable once it is there all boxes must be clearly and accurately labeled and in containers that are both ingestible by the LSC and provide adequate support and protection for the material during transfer.
+In order for material to be safely transferred to the LSC and easily identifiable once it is there, all boxes must be clearly and accurately labeled and in containers that are both ingestible by the LSC and provide adequate support and protection for the material during transfer.

 ## 13.2.3 Basic Minimum Housing Guidelines